Shortest paths in one-counter systems: Summary

 \subsubsection{Lower bounds.}

 As we already said, the lower bound on the length of the shortest path is $\MyOmega(n^2)$.
 We present constructions of OCS that match the upper bounds of Theorems~\ref{thm:main-thm} and~\ref{thm:generalization}.
-Note that Examples~\ref{ex:low-counter} and~\ref{ex:high-counter} seem to use different phenomena; they previously appeared in~\cite{EtessamiWY10,Chistikov14}.
+Note that Examples~\ref{ex:low-counter} and~\ref{ex:high-counter} seem to use different phenomena.